I. New and Noteworthy

 On December 27, 2019, the Consumer and Governmental Affairs Bureau released a public notice (DA 19-1332) seeking comment on the petition.
 Comments are due on January 27, 2020, and reply comments are due on February 11, 2020.

 Petitions are grouped by their primary subject matter.

-November 2019 Note: For this month, Kelley Drye has reorganized the TCPA petitions listed in the FCC Petitions Tracker.
-We have added a new category to encompass petitions which either seek a new exemption to the TCPA’s consent requirements or seek to modify an existing exemption.
-Eight existing petitions fit this new category.
-We also narrowed the category addressing TCPA consent to encompass petitions that seek to clarification of when consent is required, how it may be obtained or how consent may be revoked.
+Note: In November 2019, Kelley Drye reorganized the TCPA petitions listed in the FCC Petitions Tracker.
+We added a new category to encompass petitions which either seek a new exemption to the TCPA’s consent requirements or seek to modify an existing exemption.
+Eight then-existing petitions fit this new category.
+We also narrowed the category addressing TCPA consent to encompass petitions that seek clarification of when consent is required, how it may be obtained or how consent may be revoked.
 The remaining categories addressing the ATDS definition, fax petitions and other petitions are unchanged.

 Petitions Seeking to Establish or Modify Exemptions to TCPA Consent Requirements

 2. IHS Markit Ltd. – Petition for Emergency Declaratory Ruling (filed September 21, 2018)

 - On December 17, 2019, Lucas Cranor, an individual located in Castle Rock, Colorado, filed a petition for declaratory ruling asking the Commission to rule that (1) customers of wireless providers are able to opt-out of marketing calls and text messages and (2) wireless providers must honor such opt-out requests.
 Common carriers have historically been exempt from TCPA requirements because any promotional calls and/or text messages made to subscribers are free of cost.